Do you want to know the absolute best camera settings for indoor photography? Do you want to take stunning indoor photos that take your breath away?

 Selecting your settings can be a lot easier…

-…if you start by choosing the right light.
+…if you start by picking the right light.

 What do I mean by this?